 Keep your feet firmly planted on the floor throughout the bench press.
 Drive the bar upwards as fast as you can and with as much power as possible until your elbows ‘lockout’ and your arms are straight, completing your first bench press.
-Check out: what are the best exercises for the chest.

 How much should you bench press based upon your strength?